exonum/exonum-doc/src/advanced/node-management.md

 - **type**: string
   Type of transaction, could be:

-    - "Commited": committed transaction (in blockchain)
+    - "Committed": committed transaction (in blockchain)
     - "MemPool": uncommitted transaction (in the pool of unconfirmed transactions)
     - "Unknown": unknown transaction